kronicka/ascii-canvas-api/README.md

 Paint rectangles and flood fill shapes made out of characters on an ASCII canvas.
 Spin up the server to manipulate the Canvas through RESTful endpoints and retrieve the modified Canvas back as a JSON.

+## Launch the server in a Docker

+1. Clone this repository.
+2. Install the latest version of [Docker](https://docs.docker.com/get-docker/).
+> **NOTE**: Docker Compose is included in Docker Desktop for MacOS and Windows, but may require additional installs for Linux or alternative cases.
+See [this page](https://docs.docker.com/compose/install/) for additional info.
+3. Run the app by using this command in the terminal:
+`docker-compose up` (use `-d` to run in the background)
+> **NOTE**: The server runs on `localhost:1337` by default and should be accessible from a browser.

+That's it!

 ## Launch the server locally (MacOS)

 1. Clone this repository.